johnson-white/DrivingAndExploration/README.md

 As a physics based project I had to learn basic physics concepts and how they function in Unity: friction, angular drag, angular velocity, centre of mass, box collider mass, angular torque etc.

+# 3D Modelling and Level Design
+I created more and more complex test tracks as necessary to better observe and improve the vehicle mechanics and driving feel.
+Starting from open spaces with simple corners to kitbashed creations using Asset Forge 2 and eventually spending 3 or 4 weeks in Blender which resulted in a design accurate road with smooth terrain and detailed corners.

 ## Overview of Features
 Vehicle mechanics (using Rigidbody):
 - Exterior Vehicle Camera